jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 Changes to other office hours will be announced on Campuswire_.

 Other office hours can be made by appointment.
-Email me to schedule an appointment.
+Direct message me on Campuswire to schedule an appointment.

 Social Hour
 """""""""""